 I’ve been told that I have too many computers!
 I tend to agree especially with the number I have acquired in the past few years.
-Thankfully I’ve started pruning them out..
+Thankfully I’ve started pruning them out and consolidating as per purpose..

 My first computer was an Amstrad cpc464 with colour monitor.
 Great for simple games, and it kept me occupied as a kid.